-For instructions on buying Vault or starting a free trial, see Buy Google Apps Vault.
+For instructions on buying Vault or starting a free trial, see Buy Google Vault.

 Yes.
 If you delete a user, all the data associated with the user's account will be removed from Google.
 As a best practice, Google recommends suspending user accounts instead of deleting them.
-When using a tool like Google Apps Directory Sync, ensure that the tool is configured to suspend accounts instead of deleting them.
+When using a tool like G Suite Directory Sync, ensure that the tool is configured to suspend accounts instead of deleting them.

 Do not delete the account.
 If you delete a user, you also delete that user's Vault archive.

-If a user leaves your organization and you want to continue preserving that user's data in Google Apps Vault, a Google Apps administrator should suspend the user's account.
+If a user leaves your organization and you want to continue preserving that user's data in Vault, a G Suite administrator should suspend the user's account.
 Email data is preserved for a suspended account, but the account can receive no new mail.
 Note that suspended accounts are billed the same as active accounts.

-No. For security reasons, Vault can only be accessed through ediscovery.google.com.
+No. For security reasons, Vault can only be accessed through https://ediscovery.google.com.

 Vault supports queries in every language that Gmail supports.